ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The payload of the 2.05 (Content) KDC Authentication Credential Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of RFC9594}}, with the following difference:

-* The field 'kdc_cred_verify' specifies the PoP evidence computed by the Group Manager over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:
+* The 'kdc_cred_verify' field  specifies the PoP evidence computed by the Group Manager over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:

-  - N_C is the nonce generated by the Client signature verifier and specified in the 'cnonce' parameter of the received request.
+  - N_C is the nonce generated by the Client signature verifier and specified in the 'cnonce' field of the received KDC Authentication Credential Request.

-  - N_KDC is the nonce generated by the Group Manager and specified in the 'kdc_nonce' parameter.
+  - N_KDC is the nonce generated by the Group Manager and specified in the 'kdc_nonce' field of the KDC Authentication Credential Response.

-The Group Manager specifies the parameters 'kdc_cred' and 'kdc_nonce' as defined for the Join Response in {{ssec-join-resp}} of this document.
-The computed PoP evidence included in 'kdc_cred_verify' is always a signature computed over the PoP input defined above (REQ21).
+The Group Manager specifies the 'kdc_cred' field and 'kdc_nonce' field as defined for the Join Response in {{ssec-join-resp}} of this document.
+The computed PoP evidence included in the 'kdc_cred_verify' field is always a signature computed over the PoP input defined above (REQ21).

 Upon receiving a 2.05 (Content) KDC Authentication Credential Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter.
-Then, it proceeds as defined in {{Section 4.5.1.1 of RFC9594}}, with the difference that it verifies the PoP evidence included in 'kdc_cred_verify' by verifying a signature and using the PoP input defined above (REQ21)
+Then, it proceeds as defined in {{Section 4.5.1.1 of RFC9594}}, with the difference that it verifies the PoP evidence included in 'kdc_cred_verify' field by verifying a signature and using the PoP input defined above (REQ21)

-Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group.
+Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group (see {{kdc-cred-fetch}}).

 {{fig-gm-pub-key-signature-verifier-req-resp}} gives an overview of the exchange described above,  while {{fig-gm-pub-key-signature-verifier-resp-ex}} shows an example of Signature Verification Data Request-Response.